 GeneCards Summary for B4GALT2 Gene

 B4GALT2 (Beta-1,4-Galactosyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Glycosaminoglycan metabolism and terminal O-glycans residues modification.
+Among its related pathways are Keratan sulfate/keratin metabolism and Galactose metabolism.
 GO annotations related to this gene include galactosyltransferase activity and N-acetyllactosamine synthase activity.
-An important paralog of this gene is B4GALT7.
+An important paralog of this gene is B4GALT1.

 UniProtKB/Swiss-Prot for B4GALT2 Gene

 Responsible for the synthesis of complex-type N-linked oligosaccharides in many glycoproteins as well as the carbohydrate moieties of glycolipids.
 Can produce lactose.